OpenStreetMapSpeeds/conflation/README.md

 time of arrival can be fairly inaccurate, especially in urban areas with high traffic.
 The estimated speeds were more akin to driving alone at night, which is not ideal since most people drive in the day in urbanized areas.

-Conflation aims to provide a *statistical approach* to estimating of driving speeds.
+Conflation aims to provide a *statistical approach* to estimating driving speeds.
 Specifically, this project estimates speeds across different road classes using open-source GPS trace data.
 The road classes used will be taken from [OpenStreetMap (OSM)](https://www.openstreetmap.org/), which delineates between motorways, trunks, primary roads, secondary roads, residential, etc. To further refine our estimates, we will also split up our results by geographic area (country and region), as well as by urban, suburban, and rural settings.